-Personally, I’ve heard how others view this therapeutic intervention as being fairly easy to grasp, though hard to employ, which serves as the most repetitive criticism I’ve encountered when using the modality.
+Personally, I’ve heard how others view this therapeutic intervention as understandable, though hard to employ, which serves as the most repetitive criticism I’ve encountered when using the modality.
 I do not promise ease to any of my clients.

-I’ve also heard people state that REBT, “Makes sense rationally, though not emotionally,” “It’s impossible to rationalize yourself out of an emotive experience,” it could likely be interpreted as a form of victim-blaming, it takes more time to practice than other quick-solution models, and it allegedly minimizes past experiences.
+I’ve also heard people state that REBT “makes sense rationally, though not emotionally,” “It’s impossible to rationalize yourself out of an emotive experience,” REBT could likely be interpreted as a form of victim-blaming, it takes more time to practice than other quick-solution models, and REBT allegedly minimizes past experiences.

-Some of these accounts deserve assessment, depending on the expectations for treatment people maintain, and I address them in session.
+Some of these accounts deserve assessment, depending on expectations for treatment, and I address them in session.
 I welcome questioning.
 Nonetheless, I’ll briefly address some criticisms.

 It is important to understand that Ellis once stated, “I hope I am also not a devout REBTer, since I do not think it is an unmitigated cure for everyone and do accept its distinct limitations.”

 Personally, I remain skeptical of modalities which profess to do too much, cure mental illness, claim they apply to all conditions/diagnoses, or declare that one modality is akin to all the others.
 Per the Dodo bird verdict, not all psychotherapeutic modalities produce equal outcomes.

 There are hundreds of different models available for mental health treatment.
 For more information regarding some of the most commonly used forms, you may want to check out GoodTherapy’s collection or Mental Health Match’s glossary.